hujunchi/LigDockTailor/README.md

 # LigDockTailor
 Customizing Docking Program Selection Through Ligand Feature Modeling

-Please refer to 'config.txt' to configure the relevant environment before use
+Please refer to 'config' to configure the relevant environment before use

 Usage:
 1. Download /building/LigDockTailor_model.rar to the user-defined PATH and unzip it.